hothero/awesome-rails-gem/README.md

 ## Email
 * [letter_opener](https://github.com/ryanb/letter_opener) - Preview mail in the browser instead of sending.
+* [premailer-rails](https://github.com/fphilipe/premailer-rails) - Styling HTML emails with CSS without having to do the hard work yourself.

 ## File Uploading
 * [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) - Carrierwave is a classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks.